Grow at Home: How to grow Globe Artichokes•

-Artichokes can be grown from seed or young plants can be purchased from your garden centre.
+Artichokes can be grown from seed or crowns.
+Artichoke crowns can be purchased from your garden centre.

 Plants are more commonly propagated from rooted suckers, bought or taken from established plants from March-April.
 So if you see suckers that are 20-30cm (8-12in) long with at least two shoots then grab the chance to get a free plant or start off a replacement for your current plant.